-Probably the most significant predators of manta rays are large sharks, which are found everywhere the rays are and which possess the size, strength and weaponry to tackle such formidable fare.
+Probably the most significant manta ray predators are large sharks, which are found everywhere the rays are and which possess the size, strength and weaponry to tackle such formidable fare.
 Among the shark species mentioned in the literature as probable manta hunters are the bull shark and tiger shark, both apex predators in the manta’s tropical and subtropical range.
-Other predatory sharks big enough to conceivably prey on mantas include the great white, which exceeds 6 meters (20 feet) in length; the swift mako sharks; the oceanic whitetip, among the tropical open ocean’s most widespread predators; and the great hammerhead, which has a taste for rays.
+In fact, scientists have positively identified manta ray remains in the stomach contents of bull sharks and have recorded tiger sharks hunting and eating these rays.

 Shark Attacks on Mantas

 Evidence for shark attacks on mantas isn’t hard to come by: Numerous studies have shown shark-bite scars and amputations on living rays.
 More than three-quarters of reef mantas observed in fieldwork off the southern Mozambique coast showed such injuries, with tiger and bull sharks thought the most likely attackers.

-Whales as Manta Predators
+Whales as Manta Ray Predators

 In 2004, tourists filmed a small pod of orcas killing and consuming a giant oceanic manta, an incident discussed in the Latin American Journal of Aquatic Mammals.
 A female or subadult orca rammed the manta from above and drove it toward the seafloor, which, the authors note, the whale may have used to pen in the ray.

-Humans as Manta Predators and Harvesters
+Humans as Manta Ray Predators and Harvesters

 Humans also harvest mantas for their hides, as shark bait and simply as sportfishing trophies; living rays are taken for the aquarium trade as well.
-Both direct harvest and bycatch, or accidental catch, threaten manta populations in some areas, such as the Gulf of California and Indonesian waters; the International Union for the Conservation of Nature lists both manta species as vulnerable.
+Both direct harvest and bycatch, or accidental catch, threaten manta populations in some areas, such as the Gulf of California and Indonesian waters; the International Union for the Conservation of Nature lists both manta ray species as vulnerable.